 - Writing stories

 - Writing letters

 - Writing descriptions

-- Invite students to provide key words in their own languages.
+- Invite newcomer students to provide key words in their own languages.

 - Encourage dictionary use.

-- Encourage students to organise their vocabulary into relevant categories (e.g. meaning, nouns, keywords, verbs etc.).
+- Encourage all students to organise their vocabulary into relevant categories (e.g. meaning, nouns, keywords, verbs etc.).

-Students should record vocabulary and terms from the spidergram in their personal dictionaries.
+All students should record vocabulary and terms from the spidergram in their personal dictionaries.